-- ➤ are absent from work due to a non-work related injury or illness where there is a reasonable expectation, based on medical documentation, of the member returning to the position held at the time a medical leave due to the illness or injury began.
+- O are absent from work due to a non-work related injury or illness where there is a reasonable expectation, based on medical documentation, of the member returning to the position held at the time a medical leave due to the illness or injury began.
 The Sick Leave Bank is not intended as a substitute for Long-Term Disability Insurance protection. - are absent from work due to parental leave or serious illness of a family household member.

 All bargaining unit members covered by the PSU/MTA agreements are members of the Sick Leave Bank on their campus.
 Contribution of time to the bank is not necessary in order to become a member.
-However, if the total number of days in the Amherst bank falls below 1,000, or if the total number of days in the Boston bank falls below 500, each full-time employee shall donate seven and a half (7.5) hours of sick leave to the bank.
+However, bargaining unit members may contribute their own sick time to the Sick Leave banks, as per Article 20.2.
+Additionally, if the total number of days in the Amherst bank falls below 1,000, or if the total number of days in the Boston bank falls below 500, each full-time employee shall donate seven and a half (7.5) hours of sick leave to the bank.
 A regular part-time employee shall donate sick leave in the same proportion that her/his part-time service bears to full-time service.